BlenderAid/Asset-Flinger/README.md

 ![alt header](http://i.imgur.com/gp3BdlI.jpg)
 # Asset Flinger
-An addon for Blender to use quick shortcuts to easily import and export ready-made or user's own .OBJ mesh objects into Blender via graphical menu.
+An addon for Blender for simple mesh importing/exporting via graphical menu.
 The Add-on also includes a drag-and-drop Thumbnail-renderer for the objects.

 **Demo** :
 [http://www.the_youtube_link_when_finished](http://www.)